Wish245/Trading_app/README.md

 # Flower Market Trading Application
-A web-based platform for seamless flower trading, leveraging React for an intuitive and responsive frontend interface, and NestJS for efficient backend processing and data management.
+A web-based platform for seamless flower trading, leveraging React for an intuitive and responsive frontend interface, Backend is still not considered, still deciding what to choose whats better